Escalaphobia – Fear of Escalators

 How to Treat Escalaphobia

-Phobias should be taken seriously.
-Failing to address it or ensuring timely treatment can sometimes result in extreme anxiety and depression.
-Learning how to deal with such irrational fears is important if one wants to overcome their fear of escalators.
+Take this phobia seriously.
+Failing to seek treatment can sometimes lead to anxiety and depression in other areas of your life as well.
+Learning how to deal with such irrational fears is important if you want to overcome your fear of escalators.

 Self-Help

 Acceptance is the first step towards treating any phobia.
-Acknowledging that there is a problem is crucial before you take the next steps.
-It is also important to remember that there is nothing embarrassing about having a phobia.
+Acknowledging there is a problem is important before you take the next steps.
+It’s also important to remember that there is nothing embarrassing about having a phobia.
 A lot of people suffer from various kinds of phobias.

-Seeking professional assistance for your escalator phobia is essential.
-However, there are also ways in which you can address some of the associated symptoms on your own.
-For example, relaxing activities like yoga and meditation are known to help deal with phobias.
+Seeking professional help for your escalator phobia is also important.
+However, there are ways in which you can address some of the associated symptoms on your own.
+For example, relaxing activities like yoga and meditation are known to help relieve the symptoms of phobias.

 Professional Help

-When seeking professional treatment, the professional will typically first try to identify the root of the fear of escalators so that they can develop a proper treatment plan.
+When seeking professional treatment, your therapist will typically first try to identify the root of the fear of escalators, so they can develop a treatment plan.

 If the root cause is a lack of balance or perception, then training or therapy for learning to balance body weight better would be recommended.
 If there is an issue with eyesight, an eye care professional can suggest the necessary visual aids to overcome this problem.

-A professional psychotherapist may also employ well-known therapies to treat phobias such as hypnotherapy, NLP, and cognitive behavior therapy.
+A professional psychotherapist may also employ well-known therapies to treat phobias such as hypnotherapy, neuro-linguistic programming, and cognitive behavioral therapy.

 Dealing with Escalaphobia

-Even though elevators and stairs are always available as alternatives, that does not mean you should ignore the issue.
+Even though elevators and stairs are always available as alternatives, that doesn’t mean you should ignore the issue.
 The goal is not to eliminate the trigger but to make it ineffective.

 Have faith in yourself and trust the process.
-While none of these escalator phobia treatments come with a guarantee that your phobia will be completely eradicated, they do promise a high rate of improvement.
+While none of these escalator phobia treatments come with a guarantee that your phobia will be cured, they do promise a high rate of improvement.

-Apart from the medical treatment, what matters is your attitude toward dealing with this phobia.
-Do not expect overnight results.
+Apart from the medical treatment, what matters is your attitude toward dealing with your phobia.
+Don’t expect overnight results.
 It will take time, patience, and persistence on your part.

 Conclusion

 All machines, including an escalator, are susceptible to malfunction.
-No activity can ever be entirely risk-free, not even walking or running in the streets.
-So, while fear of escalators is understandable, it should not limit you from living your best life.
+No activity can ever be entirely risk-free, not even walking along the sidewalk.
+So, while fear of escalators is understandable, don’t let it limit you from living your best life.

-Even if escalaphobia may seem silly or unrealistic, the phobia must be taken seriously and not made fun of or ignored.
-If left untreated, such a phobia can result in major behavioral issues as well as mental distress.
+Even if escalaphobia may seem silly or unrealistic, take your phobia seriously.
+If left untreated, phobias can result in major behavioral issues as well as mental distress.

-You can either work on overcoming your fear yourself or with the help of a professional so that you do not have to limit the pace of your life and learn how to manage your escalaphobia more effectively.
+Through self-help or with the help of a professional, you won’t have to limit the pace of your life.
+The time has come to learn how to manage your escalaphobia more effectively.